 This part is pain-free and there are no needles involved.
 We’ll simply attach the brackets to your teeth with special glue.
 A team member will place the archwires and if you want to wear colored elastics, you can choose your favorite shades.
 This process takes 40 minutes to an hour.
 Once finished, we’ll explain how to care for your new braces and you’ll be ready to go show off your new smile.

 No way!
 You’re never too old for braces.
 We’ve been seeing more and more adults at Kochis Orthodontics.
-Since adults tend to be good candidates for esthetic options like clear braces and Invisalign, and lingual braces, you won’t even have to go the metal braces route if you don’t want to.
+Since adults tend to be good candidates for esthetic options like clear braces and Invisalign, you won’t even have to go the metal braces route if you don’t want to.
 In fact, we offer all of our adult patients the opportunity to have clear braces or Invisalign at no extra cost.
 The confidence you gain from having a healthy smile can impact all areas of your life in a positive way.